 The goal of any evaluation is to understand a nonverbal child’s capabilities.
 The current standardized tests are unable to be completed by many children and as such any results from these standardized tests are unreliable.
-Consequently, our evaluations are designed to test if the student is able to learn and how fast they are able to learn.
+Consequently, our evaluations are designed to test if the individual is able to learn and how fast they are able to learn.

-During the evaluation we make extensive use of technology to help measure student performance as well as other metrics about their learning behavior.
+During the evaluation we make extensive use of technology to help measure the person’s performance as well as other metrics about their learning behavior.
 We measure the total time they are able to concentrate as well as the average time they are able to attend to tasks before they need a break.
 We also measure the average time it takes to complete each type of task.
 We are also able to identify if there are any potential vision problems and recommend a professional vision evaluation.

 The psychological theory used to understand the motivation behind any behavior is called Self Determination Theory (SDT).
-By using a combination of technology aided intervention and SDT, the VCA specialist is able to design a program to decrease maladaptive behaviors while increasing self-esteem and general psychological well-being.
+By using a combination of technology aided intervention and SDT, the VCA specialist is able to design a program to decrease maladaptive and self-injurious behaviors while increasing self-esteem and general psychological well-being.

 At ATSC, the model of changing behavior is through cooperation and not compliance.